-APLL1 has a 40-bit fractional-N divider and APLL2 has a 24-bit fractional-N divider to support high-resolution frequency synthesis and very low phase noise and jitter.
+APLL1 has a 24-bit (programmable) or40-bit (fixed) fractional-N divider and APLL2 has a 24-bit (programmable) fractional-N divider to support high-resolution frequency synthesis and very low phase noise and jitter.
 APLL1 has the ability to tune its VCO1 frequency through sigma-delta modulator (SDM) control in DPLL mode.
 APLL2 has the ability to lock its VCO2 frequency to the VCO1 frequency.

 In free-run mode, APLL1 uses the XO input as an initial reference clock to VCO1.
-APLL1's PFD compares the fractional-N divided clock with its reference clock and generates a control signal.
-The control signal is filtered by the APLL1 loop filter to generate VCO1's control voltage to set its output frequency.
+The PFD of the APLL1 compares the fractional-N divided clock with its reference clock and generates a control signal.
+The control signal is filtered by the APLL1 loop filter to generate the control voltage of the VCO1 to set its output frequency.
 The SDM modulates the N divider ratio to get the desired fractional ratio between the PFD input and the VCO output.
-APLL2 operates similar to APLL1, but the user can select APLL2's reference from either the VCO1 clock or XO clock.
+APLL2 operates similar to APLL1, but the user can select the reference of the APLL2 from either the VCO1 clock or XO clock.